EnergizeStatistics/capstone-csca5028/README.md

-# Carbon Intensity Data Collection
+# Carbon Intensity Data Reporting System
 ![Build status](https://github.com/EnergizeStatistics/capstone-csca5028/actions/workflows/python-app.yml/badge.svg)

 This project is the capstone assignment of the Application course.
 This application:

 1. pulls carbon intensity data from a public API,
 1. stores the data in a database,
-1. provides a web front end where a user can request a statistical analysis of subsets (based on date and time) of the data-,
+1. provides a web front end where a user can request a report of the data,
-1. performs said analysis asynchronously, and eventually
+1. performs said analysis asynchronously,
 1. presents the results to the user.

 The end result looks like this: